RiCoGR/WeatherJou/README.md

 You will required Node.js to be installed in your computer.
 In order to test this project locally, you must follow these steps:
 * In your command line, install all module dependencies with this command
     * `$ npm install`
+* In your command line, install express with this command
+    * `$ npm install express`
+* In your command line, install cors with this command
+    * `$ npm install cors --save`
 * Start server execution
     * `$ node server.js`
 * In a browser go to this URL